iOSDevMastery/notary/README.md

 JIT, or Just in Time documentation will allow us to begin moving forward with the development of the app immediately while refining the requirements along the way.

 ## NOTES
-**10/15/2021:** The things presented here are just suggestions.
+**10/15/2021:** Everything presented here are just suggestions.
 The goal is to research, exercise, and gain mastery of everything we are using while creating a viable app.